Denis Staunton’s UK election diary: Corbyn’s disastrous interview

 Quote of the day

-“I set trends dem man copy” – Michael Gove responds to critics of his attack on grime artist Stormzy’s political engagement.
+– Michael Gove responds to critics of his attack on grime artist Stormzy’s political engagement

 What’s on today